 Children do not have to memorize which words go together.
 Having done the work/play of putting the words into like groups and writing them, talking about them goes a long way towards helping the child remember how to spell the sounds in each word – and most importantly, how to read words they encounter with these sound spellings in them.
 It's very powerful for global learners (and often, visual learners also learn globally) to know how many sound spellings there are and that there is not an infinite number.
 That way, the children feel that any word they come to can be taken apart and mastered.
 This is also very empowering!

 Easiest of All

-Stylized words such as our SnapWords® play a very crucial role in jump-starting children into reading, but the images on the words are bridges that are used for a time and for a purpose.
-Other strategies also need to come into play to carry the learners into more advanced language.
+Stylized words, such as our SnapWords®, play a very crucial role in jump-starting children into reading, but the images on the words are bridges that are used for a time and for a purpose.
+Other strategies, such as those found in our Phonics & Spelling resources, also need to come into play to carry the learners into more advanced language.